 I met her at 30th St Station waitin’ on a partner of mine that was coming down from New York.
 As I said, I was a thief and I had a job lined up payin’ big money back in ‘75.
 Ten grand which is still big money now.
 I was sittin’ on one of the benches waitin’ for him and she was ridin’ up the escalator.
 I’m embarrassed to say it now cuz I feel like a snot-nosed teenager, but when I saw her, my heart stopped.”

 I smiled at that last spot as I placed my fork down with a bunch of pancakes still attached.
 He had me hooked like a worm.
-There’s no way I was leaving until the story was finished.
+There’s no way I was leaving until the end.

 “Back then, it was all Black Power, I’m black and I’m proud, yada, yada, yada.
 I didn’t care about none of that.
 All I cared about was money and women and when you got a lot of it, people tend to go colorblind, y’see.